PracticeROM/gz-book/src/watches.md

 # Premade Import Files

-For a maintained list of watches by the community, ready for download and use, please follow one of the following links to the appropriate watch list and place the file on your SD Card:
+For a maintained list of watches by the community, (always updated, based on a spreadsheet that's always kept up  to date) ready for download and use, please follow one of the following links to the appropriate watch list and place the file on your SD Card:

 * [Version 1.0](https://practicerom.com/watches?version=1.0)
 * [Version 1.1](https://practicerom.com/watches?version=1.1)